cvilsmeier/go-sqlite-bench/README.md

 In all of the above benchmarks, the crawshaw library is faster than the mattn library.

-In most benchmarks, Sqinn-Go lies between mattn and crawshaw, with two exceptions.
+In most benchmarks, Sqinn-Go is the fastest solution, with one notable
+exception:

 - Benchmark "Large": When dealing with very large rows, Sqinn-Go has to shuffle a lot of data across process boundaries, and that takes time.

-- Benchmark "Many": When handling many fast-executing queries, Sqinn-Go has to make a lot of process switches, which is time consuming.

 Every application is different, and I recommend that you perform benchmarks based on the typical workload of your application.
 As always, it